DC-analysis/dclab/docs/sec_av_dcor.rst

     Managing API Tokens on DCOR.

 - Deleting a token:

   Click on the tab "API Tokens" to view all currently existing tokens and the date they were last accessed.
 By clicking on the red "X" you can delete a token.
 It cannot be restored, so be careful when deleting tokens!

 - Creating a new token:

-  To create a new token, insert a name in the field at the top and click "Create Token".
+  To create a new token, insert a name in the field at the top and click "Create API Token".
 The newly generated token will be shown at the top of the page.
 Make sure you copy it directly, because you will not be able to recall it again!